sankalp1999/Competitive-Programming/Resources/README.md

 ## Some reflections on problem solving
 - Concentrate on the thinking process.
 Don't change approaches abruptly.
 Think a bit longer what else is missing or what can be added.
+- **Try figuring out the algorithm/writing it and then implementing when fully sure.
+Try to get AC with minimum number of submissions.**
 - Spend more time on thinking and try to reach the solution without referring to solution quickly.
 - Don't get disheartened by failures/off by one errors but make sure that you spend enough time on some approach you did.